-Being a vegetarian in Japan can be difficult, but with some effort and pre-planning can also be very rewarding.
-Although we despaired at times of finding a veggie-friendly meal, and fish did turn up in our food on occasion, we also had some of the most unusual and delicious meals we have ever eaten.
-We loved the foodie culture in Japan and found the food to be high quality, beautifully presented and healthy.
+Being a vegetarian in Japan can be difficult, but with some effort and pre-planning it can also be very rewarding.
+We’ve had some of the most unusual and delicious meals we have ever eaten there.

 Here are our tips for surviving Japan as a vegetarian.

 Tips for Vegetarians in Japan

 Not many Japanese people speak English (although this is improving) and learning a few phrases is essential to making your needs as a vegetarian understood.

 Don’t be too worried though—although learning to read Kanji takes a lot of time, the spoken language is easier to pick up that I expected.
 I used the Pimsleur Japanese audio course.